FrankwaP/mixxx-utils/README.md

 # mixxx-utils

 This repo offers tools that I use with [Mixxx](https://github.com/mixxxdj/mixxx) and its database.
+They are stored in language specific "*language*-tools" folders, along with specific README.md files.

 They work on Linux.
 For Windows there might be a few adaptations needed to make it work… I can totally do it, but unless someone shows an interest, I'm going to play the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) card :-)

 IMPORTANT: As of May 4th 2024, Mixxx's database needs to be fixed so the Python tools work.
 Please see the[fix_mixxx_db.md](fix_mixxx_db.md) file.

 ## Python tools

-They are stored in the `python_tools` folder.

 `cue_to_tracklist.py` is a Python tool to generate the tracklist corresponding to the cue file automatically generated when recording a mix on Mixxx, so you can add it in the description of the Soundcloud/Youtube/… page.